CastraRegina/ars-est-in-v_rb0/README.md

 - AvPageSvg
   A page (canvas, e.g. DIN A4) described by SVG with a viewbox to draw inside.
+  The width of the viewbox is defined to be of size "1".
-- AvGlyph
+- AvGlyphABC (abstract class)
-  Description of a "character", e.g. by its outline path.
+  A glyph is a visual representation of a character or symbol in a font.
-  Uses dimensions in unitsPerEm, i.e. independent from font_size.
+  Uses dimensions in unitsPerEm, i.e. independent from font_size and position.
 - AvLetter
-  A Glyph in real coordinates to print it on a Page.
+  A Glyph in real coordinates to print it on a Page, i.e. an AvGlyph scaled by fontsize and placed at the wanted position.

 ### Remarks
 - A SVG path should be in absolute coordinates so that it can be transformed by an AffineTransform.